 - are written from your child’s perspective

-- describe the situation, such as going to a birthday party, starting school or using the toilet
+- describe the situation, like using the toilet

 - give details about what happens in the situation